oKatanaaa/KaruiFlow/README.md

 ## Current state

 The project is still in development and has a very limited set of features.
+Most of the features are implemented in Numpy only at the moment.